universitytheater/utheater.github.io/_bylaws/4_bylaws_ut_proposals.md

 1. #### Proposal Process
     * Proposers are encouraged to meet with the Director of TAPS to discuss their proposals.
 Proposers meet with the Managing Director to discuss rights, if applicable.
-    * Proposers turn in their proposal by Friday of 5<sup>th</sup> Week by 5pm to the Committee Chair's mailbox and electronically, emailed to [ut-committee@uchicago.edu](mailto:ut-committee@uchicago.edu).
+    * Proposers turn in their proposal by Friday of 5<sup>th</sup> Week by 5pm to the Committee Chair's mailbox and electronically, emailed to [ut-committee@lists.uchicago.edu](mailto:ut-committee@lists.uchicago.edu).
     *   The proposal should include the following components:

           * Name and information about the proposer.